JansK/parentsquare/README.md

 ### Running The Project
 1. To start the project, navigate to the root directory of the cloned repo .../parentsquare in command line
 2. Run the `npm start` command
-    a.
-This will spin up the server listening at port 3001
+    - This will spin up the server listening at port 3001
 2. To expose the API to the internet, in command line navigate to the directory where your `ngrock.exe` is located
 3. Run the `ngrok http 3001` command, and you should see an output like the one below:
 ```